 It is our vision is to ensure that all Canadians are able to be active participants in creating healthy, thriving communities.
 Over all, we do this by providing success-driven solutions that improve healthy equity, population health, and community connection.

-More specifically, there are several ways we are working to achieve this vision.
-By:
+There are several ways we are working to achieve this vision, for example, by:

 - using innovative interdisciplinary methods and tools that will assess the built, social and policy environments,